usc-isi-i2/kgtk/docs/transform/query.md

 * Exists function: `EXISTS(<pattern>)`
 * Implicit exists: `<pattern>`

+The `<pattern>` in the above expressions can be graph-qualified if necessary (see [**Input naming**](#input-naming)).
+Just as with strict and optional match clauses, however, each exists condition expression starts from scratch and does not inherit the last active graph from any prior or enclosing expressions.

 Explicit exists conditions are the most general and powerful.
 They specify a bona fide *subquery* that returns true as soon as one solution to it was generated.
 Explicit exists conditions can